Anant770/Job_Portal/README.md

 - **System Exception: Exception has been thrown by the target of an invocation:**
   - Clone the project repository to the local drive instead of cloud-based storage like OneDrive.

-- **Could not find part to the path ../bin/roslyn/csc.exe:**
+- **Could not find a part to the path ../bin/roslyn/csc.exe:**
   - Change the target framework to 4.7.1 and then back to 4.7.2 to resolve.

 - **Project Failed to build.
-System.Web.Http does not have reference to serialize...:**
+System.Web.Http does not have a reference to serialize...:**
   - Add a reference to System.Web.Extensions in Solution Explorer > References.

 ## Using the API